Skip to content

 Is Trine University Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Trine University earn a median of $57,165, roughly in line with national averages for graduates.
+Ten years out, alumni of Trine University earn a median of $57,165, roughly in line with the national average for college graduates.

 $53,010